 Aryans from central Asia invaded in two-wheeled chariots.

-By 600 BC rice was widely cultivated in India.
+By 600 BC rice was widely cultivated.

 In 322 BC Chandragupta Maurya founded a great empire.
 The greatest Mauryan ruler, Asoka, was appalled by the suffering caused by war.
 He converted to Buddhism.